 Notification of application

 Emails from the AINP will always come from an @gov.ab.ca account.
-The Alberta government does not use email accounts such as Gmail, Hotmail, Yahoo, etc. If you receive a suspicious email, contact your local police and report the incident to the Immigrate to Alberta Information Service at:
+The Alberta government does not use email accounts such as Gmail, Hotmail, Yahoo, etc. If you receive a suspicious email, contact your local police and report the incident to the AINP by email at [email protected].

 You will receive an email from the AINP confirming that your file has been received.
 This will include your AINP file number.